philipshih/philipshih.github.io/index.md

 # Interests
 I am broadly interested in applications of statistical learning in medicine and public health.

-I like to automate things and minimize redundancy.
+I enjoy finding ways to automate things and minimize redundancy.

 I [read](https://www.goodreads.com/user/show/108682054-philip-shih) about science, medicine, philosophy, geopolitics, and the future.